 A nonconforming use may be continued even though it does not conform to the use standards for the base zoning district (and any overlay district) in which it is located.
-A nonconforming use that is discontinued (a) for 36 months or more outside the APO, SPO, FPO, and WPO Districts, or (b) for 12 months or more within the APO, SPO, FPO, or WPO Districts, may not be re-established except in compliance with the current requirements of this Ordinance.
+A nonconforming use that is discontinued for either 12 consecutive months in the last 36 months or more outside the APO, SPO, FPO, and WPO Districts, or for three (3) consecutive months in the last 12 months or more within the APO, SPO, FPO, or WPO Districts, may not be re-established except in compliance with the current standards of this Ordinance.